Hunterian Art Gallery

-To make these amazing collections and wonderful spaces more meaningful to more people, the artworks are presented under themes such as ‘What Makes a Portrait’, ‘Colour and Light, Art and Science’ and ‘Art Across Borders’, which ask questions and invite discussion.
+To make these amazing collections and wonderful spaces more meaningful to more people, the artworks are presented under themes such as 'What Makes a Portrait', 'History and Memory' and 'The World in a Teacup', which ask questions and invite discussion.

 Looking from new perspectives, the displays ask questions such as: How do art and history influence each other?
 What can one picture tell us?
 What counts as art?
 How are artworks made?

-They include a significant number of works made by women, with 25 female artists represented including Bessie MacNicol, Phoebe Traquair, Joan Eardley, Victoria Dubourg, Helen Frankenthaler, Marie-Louise von Motesiczky and Christine Borland.
+They include a significant number of works made by women, including Phoebe Traquair, Joan Eardley, Helen Frankenthaler, Bridget Riley and Christine Borland.

-Works on view for the first time include Gouffres Amers (1939) by English surrealist artist Ithell Colquhoun, Memories of the Sea (1936) by Josephine Haswell Miller, The Puppet Maker (1978) by James Cumming, and a rare, possibly unique impression of the print Sunday Afternoon (1941) by African American artist Dox Thrash.
+Works on view for the first time include Memories of the Sea (1936) by Josephine Haswell Miller and The Puppet Maker (1978) by James Cumming.

 The displays also highlight a number of works that have not been on view for a number of years including Boite d'Allumettes (1963) by French Haitian artist Herve Telemaque and Sea Devil's Watchtower (1960) by Alan Davie, one of Scotland's most important modernist painters.